 Barangaroo

-Firstly, it was through the city to the comparatively new development of Barangaroo.
+Firstly, they rode through the comparatively new development of Barangaroo.
 A spectacular transformation from a disused container terminal on the edge of Sydney’s CBD into a spectacular 22-hectare waterfront precinct.
-This leads past the into the Rocks which is the birthplace of modern Sydney.
+This leads into the Rocks which is the birthplace of modern Sydney.

 Harbour Bridge Southern Side